DimmestP/nextflow_paired_reads_pipeline/README.md

 [5PSeq](https://www.nature.com/articles/nprot.2016.026) is an RNA-Seq assay that captures 5'phosphorylated mRNA transcript, enabling us to see the PolyA site usage of mRNA's flagged for decay.

-Each analysis has its own branch in this repo holding the specific data required for that assay with the main branch enabling synchronised changes to core code.
+Each analysis can be conducted using the code in this repo if the appropriate user defined variables are passed to the nextflow pipeline (see code folder README).

 # Installation
 First, follow the installation steps on the [NextFlow](https://www.nextflow.io/).